citizenlab/chat-censorship/README.md

-Data related to Citizen Lab investigations of chat client censorship.
-Organized by the clients investigated
+Data related to Citizen Lab investigations of keyword censorship in chat client and social media.
+Organized by the programs  investigated

-Currently the two chat clients where blocking was observed:
+Currently the dataset includes three clients

 [Tom-Skype and Sina UC](http://china-chats.net)